Hawker 400: Development

 The aircraft was originally designed as the Mitsubishi MU-300 Diamond, an all-new, all-jet development to complement and slot above the Mitsubishi MU-2 and provide Mitsubishi Heavy Industries with their top-of-the-line corporate aircraft model (hence the name "Diamond").
 It first flew on August 29, 1978.
-Mitsubishi chose to certificate the Diamond in the United States under FAA Part 25 regulations for transport aircraft, but additional requirements introduced by the FAA after the crash of an American Airlines DC-10 airliner at Chicago resulted in significant delays in the certification process, with the required changes to the aicraft adding 600 lb, and the aircraft not receiving its certification until November 6, 1981.
+Mitsubishi chose to certificate the Diamond in the United States under FAA Part 25 regulations for transport aircraft, but additional requirements introduced by the FAA after the crash of an American Airlines DC-10 airliner at Chicago resulted in significant delays in the certification process, with the required changes to the aircraft adding 600 lb, and the aircraft not receiving its certification until November 6, 1981.
 Mitsubishi went on to produce 97 MU-300s, all of which were assembled by the company's United States subsidiary.

 In 1985, Mitsubishi sold the rights and a number of unfinished airframes to Beechcraft, who began manufacturing it as their own model, initially re-designated as the Beechjet 400, certificated by the Federal Aviation Administration in May 1986.

 Raytheon/Beechcraft developed improvements for the 1990 400A for longer range, higher take-off weights, luxury appointments and offering an all-glass flight deck.

 Beechcraft developed the T-1 Jayhawk version for the United States Air Force, used as a trainer for crew of large aircraft like tankers and strategic transports: 180 were delivered between 1992 and 1997.
 The Japan Air Self-Defense Force 400T trainer shares the T1-A Type certificate.

 In 1993, Raytheon purchased the Hawker business jets from British Aerospace and renamed the Beechjet 400 as the Hawker 400 to include it in the line.

 In 2003, Raytheon began to produce Hawker 400XP, which included: 200 lb gross weight increase, a nine passenger seating option, thrust reversers, TCAS II, and an emergency locator beacon.

 In 2008, Hawker Beechcraft announced an improved Hawker 450XP including new, more fuel efficient Pratt & Whitney PW535Ds with 2,965 pounds of thrust each, but it was canceled in June 2009 due to poor economic conditions.

 In 2009, its unit cost was $7.4 million USD.

 Nextant Aerospace re-manufactured Hawker 400XP as the Nextant 400XT, replacing the JT15Ds with Williams FJ44-3APs and adding new avionics and interior.
 It was FAA-certified in October 2011.

 Up to one-third of the 400A/400XP fleet could be retrofitted, enabling improved range, speed and fuel efficiency.
 It should keep their resale value to remain in economic service for another twenty to thirty years, like Falcon 20s reengined with TFE731s.